The Complete Guide to Digital Waste Tracking for Skip Hire Operators

 Your customers will be affected too.
 They're part of the duty of care chain and must provide accurate waste descriptions.
 Update your terms and conditions to reflect DWT requirements, and add a section to your booking process where customers confirm waste type.

 Consider this an opportunity to professionalise your customer interactions.
-A digital customer booking portal with built-in waste classification helps customers get it right first time, reducing errors and delays.
+A guided job setup workflow with built-in waste classification helps your team get it right first time, reducing errors and delays.

 5. Test Before the Deadline